stevedonovan/cargo-docgen/readme.md

 Every item (module, function, method, etc) should have an example which both _compiles_ and _runs as a test_.

-However, if you mosey to that most excellent site [docs.rs](https://docs.rs) and browse some of the 11,000-odd crates, you will see that many don't even try to provide any documentation, which is disappointimg and leaves you with the irritating necessity of _actually reading the source_.
+However, if you mosey to that most excellent resource [docs.rs](https://docs.rs) and browse some of the 11,000-odd crates, you will see that many don't even try to provide any documentation, which is disappointimg and leaves you with the irritating necessity of _actually reading the source_.
 Part of this is just human nature, or at least the nature of programmers who find it difficult